 Can you remember certain things people have said that caused you to feel strengthened and hope-filled?
 These tokens of inspiration remind us why encouragement is important.

-The secret to being able to offer encouragement is to feel encouraged ourselves.
+The secret to offering encouragement is to feel encouraged ourselves.
 We all need people in our lives who offer hope and inspire us; brighten our day and build us up.

 “So encourage each other and build each other up just as you are already doing”